 IRB – Institutional Review Board established in accord with and for the purposes expressed in federal regulations to protect the rights and welfare of human research subjects.

-Research (as defined by DHHS regulations) – A systematic investigation, including research development, testing and evaluation designed to develop or contribute to generalizable knowledge.
+Research (as defined by DHHS regulations) – A systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.
 The following activities are deemed not to be research:

 (1) Scholarly and journalistic activities (e.g., oral history, journalism, biography, literary criticism, legal research, and historical scholarship), including the collection and use of information, that focus directly on the specific individuals about whom the information is collected.

 (2) Public health surveillance activities, including the collection and testing of information or biospecimens, conducted, supported, requested, ordered, required, or authorized by a public health authority.
 Such activities are limited to those necessary to allow a public health authority to identify, monitor, assess, or investigate potential public health signals, onsets of disease outbreaks, or conditions of public health importance (including trends, signals, risk factors, patterns in disease, or increases in injuries from using consumer products).
 Such activities include those associated with providing timely situational awareness and priority setting during the course of an event or crisis that threatens public health (including natural or man-made disasters).